Structyl Specification

 | cross-platform.md | Windows/Unix support |

-| go-architecture.md | Internal Go implementation |
+| go-architecture.md | Internal package structure and design rationale (informative) |

 Scope